habamax/vim-dir/README.rst

 - :kbd:`Backspace` or :kbd:`u` -- one directory up.
 - :kbd:`Enter` or :kbd:`o` -- open a file or a directory under cursor.
-- :kbd:`O` -- open a file or a directory with OS.
+- :kbd:`O` -- open a file/directory with OS.
-- :kbd:`S` -- open a file or a directory in a split.
+- :kbd:`S` -- open a file/directory in a split.
-- :kbd:`s` -- open a file or a directory in a vertical split.
+- :kbd:`s` -- open a file/directory in a vertical split.
-- :kbd:`t` -- open a file or a directory in a tab.
+- :kbd:`t` -- open a file/directory in a tab.
 - :kbd:`i` -- preview a file (first 100 lines)